This page includes a list of the best virtual meeting software platforms.

 What is virtual meeting software?

 Virtual meeting software comprises applications and digital platforms that let your team communicate and interact over the internet, usually through video.
-Also known as video conferencing services, these apps can be used to host meetings, conferences, virtual happy hours, team building activities, games, or events for remote teams.
+Also known as online meeting software or virtual conference platforms, these apps can be used to host meetings, conferences, virtual happy hours, team building activities, games, or events for remote teams.

 What are the best apps for virtual meetings?